 Of The Year in Nashville for the second straight year.
 This award was presented by the Radio and TV Council of Middle Tennessee.

 The top TV station award went to WSM-TV.

-The Nashville Tennessean as the newest WKDA Good Guy.
-Cole worked the shift from noon until 4 pm.Cole’s career in broadcasting
+in The Nashville Tennessean as the newest WKDA Good Guy.
+Cole worked the shift from noon until 4 pm.Cole’s career in

-began as a messenger boy for an Italian language radio station in his hometown of Brooklyn.
-He had also worked at stations
+broadcasting began as a messenger boy for an Italian language radio station in his hometown of Brooklyn.
+He had also worked

 January 1, 1970- Bob Cole becomes the first underground rock jock in Nashville as he begins a regular progressive